-Professional Judgment (PJ) determinations are not taken lightly as doing so alters the student's EFC.
+Professional Judgment (PJ) determinations are not taken lightly as doing so alters the student's EFC or COA.
 PJ is only to be used in extreme cases and when the student can provide the documentation to show that it is justified.
 RTI/C's Financial Aid Director, with the assistance of GEMCOR, makes all PJ determinations.
-Paperwork and documentation are submitted to GEMCOR and the RTI/C Financial Aid Administrator is notified of the outcome.
-Once the Financial Aid Administrator is notified of the outcome along with the reasons for any adjustments to be made, the student is notified of any changes and is given a copy of the revised Financial Aid Funding Estimate Letter.
+Paperwork and documentation are submitted to GEMCOR and the RTI/C Financial Aid Director works with GEMCOR to determine the outcome.
+Once the Financial Aid Director determines the outcome and any adjustments to be made, the student is notified of any changes and is given a copy of the revised Financial Aid Funding Estimate Letter.